frohroPool/guideComponent/readme.md

 	=================================================================

-	.- Names for blocks, elements, and modifiers should be in camelCase .- Before the block name should have an identifier, eg. (a-,m-,o-,t-) .- Blocks and Elements should be descriptive
+	.- Names for blocks, elements, and modifiers should be in camelCase .- Before the name block should have an identifier, eg. (a-,m-,o-,t-) .- Blocks and Elements should be descriptive
+	.- The modifiers only apply to the same element that contains it and not to its content.
 </pre>
 <pre>
 	==========================   EG   ===============================